 Piriformis Syndrome Fix

 Step 1: Massage.
-Before stretching, strengthening, or doing any work on your Piriformis muscle, you will need to physically iron out all knots, trigger points, and tightness in the muscle.
+Before stretching, strengthening, or doing any work on your Piriformis muscle, we need to physically iron out all knots, trigger points, and tightness in the muscle.
 Seriously, do not neglect this step - a knotted up Piriformis will not stretch, and strengthening will only maintain the current tension in there.

-The massage step can be done by the hands of a trained physical or massage therapist, or at home with a Piriformis release tool like QL Claw.
+The massage step can be done by a trained physical or massage therapist, or at home with a Piriformis release tool like QL Claw.
 If you need Piriformis syndrome test relief right then and there, QL Claw will be your savior - its therapeutic material and knuckle-like massager can dig deep into the glutes and hit the Piriformis right where you need it.
 Check out QL Claw at the link below:

 Step 3: Habit Correction.
 After the Piriformis muscle is nice and loose, it is even more beneficial to live a Piriformis-friendly existence moving forward.
 Here are a few things you can do to get further away from Piriformis Syndrome: